LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Persistent File System can be used for storage / replicated with AZ

 ### AWS Storage Gateway:
-   * Hybrid cloud storage service that provides on-premises access to virtual cloud storage
+   * Hybrid cloud storage service that provides on-premises access (CRUD) to virtual cloud storage
    * Most recently used date cached in gateway
    * Volume Gateway backed up by EBS snapshots to S3
      * Stored volumes-stores entire dataset locally for low latency